AshishA26/StarWars-Episode-1-Racer-Fan-Game/README.md

 - Code Snippet for applying the acceleration curve
 ![4_PicC](./Pictures/4_PicC.png)

 5. Then I add some test scenery to the game using real-life canyon assets from [Quixel](https://quixel.com/).
-I also impemented collision detection between the hovercar and the canyons.
+I also implemented collision detection between the hovercar and the canyons.
 ![5_Gif](./Pictures/5_Gif.gif)
 - Below is a screenshot showing all the surfaces on a single canyon block (blue lines show the edges of surfaces):
 ![5_Pic](./Pictures/5_Pic.png)